eniehack/pleroma-docker/README.md

 You can run these tasks in your running pleroma server using `./pleroma mix [task] [arguments...]`.
 If you need to fix some bigger issues you can also spawn a shell with `./pleroma enter`.

+For example: `/pleroma mix pleroma.user new sn0w ...`

 ### Customization

-Add your customizations (and their folder structure) to `custom.d/`.
+Add your customizations (and their folder structure) to `custom.d/`.<br>
-They will be copied into the right place when the container starts.
+They will be copied into the right place when the container starts.<br>
-You can even replace/patch pleroma’s code with this, because the project is recompiled at startup if needed.
+You can even replace/patch pleroma’s code with this,<br>
+because the project is recompiled at startup if needed.

 In general: Prepending `custom.d/` to pleroma’s customization guides should work all the time.<br>
 Check them out in the official pleroma wiki.

-For example: A custom thumbnail now goes into `custom.d/priv/static/instance/thumbnail.jpeg` instead of `priv/static/instance/thumbnail.jpeg`.
+For example: A custom thumbnail now goes into `custom.d/` + `priv/static/instance/thumbnail.jpeg`.

 ### Patches

 Works exactly like customization, but we have a neat little helper here.

-Use `./pleroma mod [regex]` to mod any file that ships with pleroma, without having to type the complete path.<br>
+Use `./pleroma mod [regex]` to mod any file that ships with pleroma, without having to type the complete path.

 ### Configuration

-All the pleroma options that you put into your `*.secret.exs` now go into `config.exs`.
+All the pleroma options that you usually put into your `*.secret.exs` now go into `config.exs`.

 `.env` stores config values that need to be known at orchestration time.<br>
 They should be self-explaining but here's some bonus info on important ones: